search ]

-Installing Tailwind CSS in WordPress themes
+How to Install Tailwind CSS in Your WordPress Theme

 In this post, we will see how to install and configure Tailwind CSS in WordPress themes.
 The process is simple, and I think that a simple & short guide that describes the process might be helpful so I decided to write about it.
 Before we get to the practical part, here are a few words about what Tailwind CSS is…